Robust Signal Recovery in Hadamard Spaces: Heteroscedastic Laws of Large Numbers

 Now we can define the Fr\'echet mean and discuss some of its properties.
 Let $x_{1},\dots,x_{n}$ be a sequence of points in a Hadamard space $H$.
 The Fr\'echet mean (or barycenter) of this sequence is defined as

-In other words, if $Y_{n}$ is a random variable with $\mathbb{P}(Y=x_{i}) = n^{-1}$, then $b_{n} = \mathbb{E}(Y_{n})$.
+In other words, if $Y_{n}$ is a random variable with $\mathbb{P}(Y_n=x_{i}) = n^{-1}$, then $b_{n} = \mathbb{E}(Y_{n})$.
 Applying Lemma \ref{lemma:var-ineq} to $Y_{n}$ yields

-The Fr\'echet mean possesses a number of nice theoretical properties.
-For example, Yokota generalized the classical Banach-Saks theorem to Fr\'echet means \cite{yokota}.
+The Fr\'echet mean possesses several desirable theoretical properties.
+For example, the variance inequality (Lemma \ref{lemma:var-ineq}) is sharper than the $L^2$-contraction (Equation \eqref{eq:sn-est}) of the inductive mean.
+Yokota generalized the classical Banach-Saks theorem to Fr\'echet means in Hadamard spaces \cite{yokota}.
 Furthermore, it satisfies the canonical properties of a mean put forward by Ando et al. \cite{ando-li-mathias,Bhathia-Holbroo,lawson-lim-monotonic}.
 However, computing the Fr\'echet mean is a non-trivial task.
 We may look at the space of positive definite matrices as an example.
-Here explizit formulas for the distance and the unique minimal geodesic between two points are known.
-The distance between two positive definite matrices $A$ and $B$ is given by
+Here explicit formulas for the distance and the unique minimal geodesic between two points are known.
+The distance $d_P$ between two positive definite matrices $A$ and $B$ is given by

 where $\|\cdot\|_{F}$ denotes the Frobenius norm.
 The unique geodesic between $A$ and $B$ is given by